yuyang339/cs140e-21spr/hardware.md

 In general:

   1. Hardware can arrive broken, or it can become broken, either "just because" or because you plug things together wrong (ask me how I know!).
+Also, hardware is a noun, and nouns are easy to lose.
-  Hardware is a noun, and nouns are easy to lose.
   So for the following, always order *at least* two of everything (two pi's, two usb adaptors, two microSD cards).
 Additionally, you'll need two working pi's for the networking labs.

   2. Pay attention to ship dates so that it will arrive in time.
 It's very easy to miss that some sellers ship from China.